mailcow/mailcow-blog/content/posts/2023/release-2023-11/index.en.md

 ---

+## 2023-11a (Release 07th December 2023)

+### Changelog

+* [Update.sh] Fix repo change when running in forced mode by @DerLinkman in https://github.com/mailcow/mailcow-dockerized/pull/5552
+* Translations update from Weblate by @milkmaker in https://github.com/mailcow/mailcow-dockerized/pull/5557
+* [Web] add /api/v1/get/spam-score endpoint by @FreddleSpl0it in https://github.com/mailcow/mailcow-dockerized/pull/5482
+* Update dependency nextcloud/server to v27.1.4 by @renovate in https://github.com/mailcow/mailcow-dockerized/pull/5559
+* [Web][Rspamd] domain wide footer improvements and custom mailbox attributes by @FreddleSpl0it in https://github.com/mailcow/mailcow-dockerized/pull/5555
+* Detect docker compose version of form v2.x by @startnow65 in https://github.com/mailcow/mailcow-dockerized/pull/5562
+* Translations update from Weblate by @milkmaker in https://github.com/mailcow/mailcow-dockerized/pull/5567
+* Translations update from Weblate by @milkmaker in https://github.com/mailcow/mailcow-dockerized/pull/5569
+* Translations update from Weblate by @milkmaker in https://github.com/mailcow/mailcow-dockerized/pull/5573
+* [Postfix] update postscreen_access.cidr by @milkmaker in https://github.com/mailcow/mailcow-dockerized/pull/5570
+* [Rspamd] Fixed Ratelimit forced by global ratelimits by @DerLinkman in https://github.com/mailcow/mailcow-dockerized/pull/5577
+* [UI] Fixed showing of "disabled" placeholder for ratelimits in domains by @DerLinkman in https://github.com/mailcow/mailcow-dockerized/commit/550b88861f7a6dc8651659ceb894e111f49d76ab
+* Update Rspamd Image to 1.94 by @DerLinkman in https://github.com/mailcow/mailcow-dockerized/commit/03aaf4ad76898cebb5ad83cde2a7ca769410f8be

+---

+## 2023-11 (Release 21st November 2023)

 **Moo hoo everyone!**

 The holiday season is slowly approaching, and here we are with another update at our doorstep.

 First things first: It's advisable to update (especially if using Quarantine) due to a critical security patch.
-A specific CVE number will follow soon.

 <!--more-->